oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 ```

-If you don't know the release name of the operator, you can use `helm ls` to list all the releases:
+If you don't know the release name of the operator, you can use `helm list` to list all the releases for a specified namespace or all namespaces:

 ```
+$ helm list --namespace <namespace>
-$ helm ls
+$ helm list --all-namespaces
 ```

 #### Add a Kubernetes namespace to the operator